ActiveState/blog-posts/upgrading-to-5.24.md

 This could also come into play as an order of operations bug in non-test code.
 Again, this will manifest as subtle intermittent failures.

+### Assigning to `$0` Sets the Legacy Process Name

+What does that mean?
+The short answer is that in old versions of Perl, setting `$0` would not change the program's name in things like `top` or for the purposes of `killall`.
+If you relied on being able to monitor or kill things based on the program name at startup, you should check your code base for assignmnent to `$0`.

+On the plus, side, this is really a feature, since developers can set `$0` in order to help the ops folks understand what they are seeing in `ps` and `top`.

 ### `Devel::DProf` is dead

 This module was removed from the core in 5.14, and it is no longer